I’m Kim Lozano.

 Without shelling out big money for a graduate school degree, I signed up for two writing courses at a local university.
 I took an online workshop with one of my writing idols.
 I poured over writing craft books, dissected novels to figure out how they worked, read everything I could from successful published authors about how they did it, joined the best writing critique group I could find, and practiced.
 And practiced and practiced.

 I ended up publishing my own fiction, essays, and poetry in some of the best journals in the country.
-And I worked for six years as an editor at a literary magazine.
+For the past decade I’ve lead writing workshops, and for six years I served as an editor at a literary magazine.
 But like I said, I’m not snooty about genre.
 What I am devoted to is writing that makes an effort toward beauty, meaning, transport, intrigue—work that embodies the maxim that the worst crime a writer can commit is to bore the reader.

 On my site you’ll find blog posts on creative writing, free resources, and opportunities to work with me if you’re wanting personalized help.